2sic/2sxc-docs/2sxc Docs Generator/pages/guides/hot-build/index.md

 ### Rules

-1. All of the helper code must be placed in the folder `/ThisApp/` or in its sub folders.
+1. All of the helper code must be placed in the folder `/AppCode/` or in its sub folders.
     * _Sub folders are not supported yet._
 1. All of the helper code must be in a file with the extension `.cs`.
-1. All of the helper classes must be in the namespace `ThisApp` or anything below it eg. `ThisApp.Logic`.
+1. All of the helper classes must be in the namespace `AppCode` or anything below it eg. `AppCode.Logic`.

 ## How It Works